 We consider non-inclusive terminology to be a legacy style of programming that we want to eliminate.
 To that end, we began by measuring the usage of non-inclusive terminology in our code.
 We then broke the problem into two pieces: preventing new additions of these terms and driving down existing instances of these terms.

-To address the first problem, we introduced a linter to flag pull requests that introduce terms that Airbnb has deemed non-inclusive.
+To address the first problem, we rolled out a linter to flag pull requests that introduce terms that Airbnb has deemed non-inclusive.
+We considered building our own linter, although ultimately we were impressed by an open source tool authored by an external engineer, Caitlin Elfring.
 The linter comments on each pull request that adds lines containing one or more of these terms.
 The pull request comment suggests alternative terms.

 In order to build trust with engineers, we focused on making the linter actionable.
 We want the author to be able to resolve the linter’s comment in their existing pull request, without needing to edit code in another repository.
 Accordingly, we tend to exclude third-party code and code that is pulled in from upstream repositories when linting pull requests.